Delunado/Delunado/README.md

 I'm also a devotee of refactoring, code architecture and, in general, **good programming practices**.

-## Learning about...
-These are some things I'm learning about right now!

-### Polaris Engine
-After 2+ years of learning Unity and C# (as well as other languages and technologies, like C++, Python, Godot, etc.) I decided to develop my own Game Engine, for the sake of learning.

-So here borns **Polaris Engine**!
-It's a game engine developed in C++ & OpenGL.
-It contains three principal modules:
-- Urano, the Math module.
-- Thea, the Rendering module.
-- Gea, the Physics module.

-It's a work in progress, constantly evolving.
-You can take a look to the Engine repo [here](https://github.com/Delunado/PolarisEngine)!

-### Better C++
-C++ is one of the most important programming languages, and this is also a reality in game development.
-So, after using it for more than 2 years in collegue, I'm reviewing and deeply studying it again.

-For this task I'm mainly using the book ["C++ Primer - 5th Edition"](https://www.amazon.es/C-Primer-Stanley-B-Lippman/dp/0321714113).
-As I complete the book recommended exercices, I upload them to [this repository](https://github.com/Delunado/CPP-Primer-Exercices).

-Also, I daily use [HackerRank](https://www.hackerrank.com/delunado) and [Codewars](https://www.codewars.com/users/Delunado), websites where I can practice my C++ and  my problem solving skills through challenging exercices.
-At the same time, I'm sharpening my skills for competitive programming (one of my hobbies!).

-### VR
-I'm learning a bit about the fascinating world of Virtual Reality development, using Unity, C# and an Oculus Rift S.

-Some of my work [here](https://www.linkedin.com/feed/update/urn:li:activity:6692492604698849280/)!

 ## Experience and Projects.
 These are some of my finished projects and past experiences.